walidboughdiri/mf-maestro/README.md

 - **style** : some styles attributes for the iframe.

 This implementation is quite new, so it will be improved soon with new features.
 But it already works and you can use it.

+You have a demo iframe in [demo/micro-frontends-apps/iframe/](https://github.com/calions-app/mf-maestro/blob/master/demo/micro-frontends-apps/iframe).
+As all demo, it is independent and startable on its own port.
+See [webpack config](https://github.com/calions-app/mf-maestro/blob/master/demo/micro-frontends-apps/iframe/webpack.config.js).

 <a name="chapter-Design-Styles-Css"></a>
 ##Design - Styles - Css